The Meat Smoking

 I prefer to keep the temperature around 200-220F.
 This means the

 temperature *at* the meat.
-I use a large log burning smoking pit with an offset
+I use a large log burning smoking pit with

 firebox so it's easy to maintain this.
-In an upright water smoker you will have
+In an upright water smoker you

-trouble keeping the temperature this low, since the heat builds up at the
+trouble keeping the temperature this low, since the heat builds up at

 top where the meat is.
 You can achieve decent results with a water smoker,